On this page:

 How do I apply?

-To apply for a vehicle type approval under the RVS legislation, you must create a user account in ROVER, complete an online application form, provide all the required information and pay the application fee.
+To apply for a vehicle type approval, you must create a user account in ROVER, complete an online application form, provide all the required information and pay the application fee.

 Eligibility requirements and declarations